 The practical effect in bringing claims is that a person can obtain full compensation in respect of any exposure that was causative of their disease.
 This means, for example, if you have been negligently exposed to asbestos in three different periods of employment, you can obtain compensation by suing in respect of any of the periods of employment.
 There is no requirement to sue in respect of all periods.

-This does not mean that a person can double dip by first suing for one employment and obtaining compensation and suing for a second employment.
-Once compensation has been obtained in respect of one employment, you cannot make another claim.
+This does not mean that a person can double dip by first suing in relation to the first period of employment and obtaining compensation and then suing for in relation to the second period .
+Once compensation has been obtained in respect of one employment, you generally cannot make another claim.

 It is also worth noting that the second system of “cross-claims” operates to share the cost of compensation among the defendants.
 In the example described above, if a claimant sued in respect of the first employment, it is common for that defendant to “cross-claim” in respect of the second and third employment.
 This cross-claim process generally occurs as a distinct process from the primary claim and does not create any work or risk to the primary claimant.